OHCRN/platform/README.md

 | `pnpm run generate`        | generates Prisma Clients for the DASes                          |
 | `pnpm run seed`            | seeds data into the DASes                                       |
 | `pnpm run start`           | runs migrations, then builds, then starts local dev servers     |

+## ReCAPTCHA

+In local dev, for consent UI & API:

+- Use [Google's test keys](https://developers.google.com/recaptcha/docs/faq#id-like-to-run-automated-tests-with-recaptcha.-what-should-i-do) - secret key for API, site key for UI.
+- No ReCAPTCHA token is required for consent API, in development.
+If one isn't provided, the ReCAPTCHA verification process will be skipped.
+If you provide any token, the verification process will take place and verification will always be successful.